sonos/api-web-sample-app/README.md

 Steps for setting up the React application locally:

-1. Open Terminal/command prompt and Clone the repository using the command 'gh repo clone Sonos-Inc/pdsw-portal-sample-app'
+1. Open Terminal/command prompt and Clone the repository using the command `gh repo clone Sonos-Inc/pdsw-portal-sample-app`
 2. Search Docker software in windows/mac. get docker started by opening the application.
-3. Navigate to the path using 'cd pdsw-portal-sample-app/sample-app'
+3. Navigate to the path using `cd pdsw-portal-sample-app/sample-app`
-4. Run the command 'docker-compose up -d'
+4. Run the command `docker-compose up -d`
-5. Open a new terminal/command prompt window, *ngrok http 8080*.
+5. Open a new terminal/command prompt window, `*ngrok http 8080*.`
 6. Then configure the forwarding url from ngrok on the developer portal using steps mentioned in the section 'Configuration of url in developer portal'

 # Installation/Setup - without Docker
-1. Open Terminal/command prompt and Clone the repository using the command 'gh repo clone Sonos-Inc/pdsw-portal-sample-app'
+1. Open Terminal/command prompt and Clone the repository using the command `gh repo clone Sonos-Inc/pdsw-portal-sample-app`
-2. Navigate to the path using 'cd pdsw-portal-sample-app/sample-app'
+2. Navigate to the path using `cd pdsw-portal-sample-app/sample-app'
-3. Run the command 'cd /Server'.
+3. Run the command `cd /Server`
-4. Run the command npm start
+4. Run the command `npm start`
-5. Run the command 'cd ..'
+5. Run the command `cd ..`
-6. Run the command 'cd /Client'
+6. Run the command `cd /Client`
-7. Run the command 'npm start'
+7. Run the command `npm start`

 # Create Client credentials
 1. Open the website 'https://developer.sonos.com/'